Sheffield Faith Action Audit in partnership with Cinnamon Network.

 Serving the people of Sheffield

-The venue was Sheffield Cathedral and on Monday 18th June, three representatives from the Sheffield Jesus Centre were invited to attend, for the awards and results of the 1st Sheffield Faith Action Audit.
+The venue was Sheffield Cathedral and on Monday 18th June, three representatives from JCT Sheffield were invited to attend, for the awards and results of the 1st Sheffield Faith Action Audit.

 Steven Collier-Ellen, Trustee, Jamie Greenhough, Service Development Manager, and Chris Smith, Chair of the Management Committee were invited.